 1. Objective.
-This STX trains the commander and key leaders in planning, coordinating, and command and control of defending the unit's assigned area.
+This STX trains the commander and key leaders in planning, coordinating, and command and control of force protection activities of the unit area.
 The commander and key leaders must become proficient in planning self-defense measures, establishing and coordinating area defense, operating the base operations center, and directing responses to the area's threat.
-The STX combines the elements of planning, coordinating, and directing procedures necessary to defend the unit's assigned area.
+The STX combines the elements of planning, coordinating, and directing procedures necessary to accomplish force protection.

 - a.
-This STX supports the unit's FTX, Provide Movement Support for Cargo and Equipment. - b.
+This STX supports the unit's FTX, Provide Watercraft Transportation Support. - b.
 This STX supports the Transportation Terminal Battalion STX, Supervise Force Protection.

 - (1) This STX can be used to plan and conduct self-defensive operations as a part of a CPX or an FTX.

 - (2) Classroom activities will cover the unit TSOP and responsibilities and procedures outlined in the T&EOs in this STX.
 The trainer should emphasize the following items:

 - (a) Implementation of defensive plan.

 - (b) Proper use of weapons.

 - (c) Maneuver and fires.

 - (d) Indirect fire and CAS calling procedures.

 - (e) Withdrawal.

 - (f) NBC defense procedures.

 - (g) Hasty displacement procedures.

 - (h) ADC procedures.

-- (3) CPX, CFX, and TEWT provide ground training for leaders when the exact area of the STX is used.

-- (4) Tips for leader training. - (a) Leaders should familiarize themselves with the procedures for planning and executing unit self-defense measures. - (b) Unit and higher HQ TSOPs should be reviewed. - (c) If possible, leaders should conduct a map/ground reconnaissance of the training area if possible.
+- (3) CPX, CFX, and TEWT provide ground training for leaders when the exact area of the STX is used. - (4) Tips for leader training. - (a) Leaders should familiarize themselves with the procedures for planning and executing unit self-defense measures. - (b) Unit and higher HQ TSOPs should be reviewed. - (c) If possible, leaders should conduct a map/ground reconnaissance of the training area if possible.